SAFEHR-data/PIXL/patient_queue/README.md

 Mechanism that allows driver to populate queues that can then be consumed by different services, e.g. patient data or image download.

-Three queues are currently planned:
+Two queues are currently planned:
 1. for download and de-identification of image data
 2. for download and de-identification of EHR demographic data

-3. for de-identification of image data
+The image anonymisation will be triggered automatically once the image has been downloaded to the raw Orthanc server.

 ## RabbitMQ